 Light in Uganda

 FRES Uganda was founded in 2010.
-The company delivers Solar Home System-services to the south-west of Uganda in ten districts in the provinces of Mbarara, Bushenyi, and Isingiro.
+The company delivers Solar Home System-services in the south-west of Uganda in ten districts, situated in the provinces of Mbarara, Bushenyi, and Isingiro.

 During the next years four more districts will be added, among these, districts in Rukungiri.
 The head office is located in Mbarara.
 There are 400,000 households and small companies in the area in which FRES is active.